Veterinarian listening to cat's heart.

 (Picture Credit: ckellyphoto/Getty Images)

-Cats can be very independent.
+Your cat is probably like a child to you, and, like any loving pet parent, you want to do everything you can to keep them healthy and safe.
+Of course, cats can be very independent.
 They tend to take pretty good care of themselves.
-However, they can’t do everything on their own, so it’s up to us to be responsible.
-We all need to educate ourselves on the dangers cats face and how to help them if something goes wrong.
+However, they can’t do everything independently, so it’s up to us to be responsible.
+We must educate ourselves on the dangers cats face and how to help them if something goes wrong.
+That’s why you should learn these seven things that could save your cat’s life.

 1. How To Perform Cat CPR